TheBestIRS Insurance Recruiters Offer Career Advice for Job Seekers

 - Dress professionally.
 You’ll not only look the part but you’ll feel more confident and that will impress the hiring manager.
 If you need help with what to wear, head over to TheBestIRS Pinterest boards and view our suggestions.

 - Thank the hiring manager!
-Send a thank you letter as soon as you can – it shows initiative to both your insurance recruiter and the hiring manager.
+Send a thank you letter, it shows initiative to both your insurance recruiter and the hiring manager.
 If you need help, check out our ‘Get Hired‘ section!

 You won’t be offered the insurance job if you don’t go to the interview.